Pushing Changes and Bare Repositories

 Bare Repositories

-A bare repository is one with no index or working tree.
-It is essentially nothing but the .git directory of a regular repository.
+directory of a regular repository.
 You might wonder at first why you would want a bare repository if there is no working tree in which to work.
 But you can pull from and push to a bare repository.

 Since bare repositories have no working tree or index there are no concerns about consistency problems as discussed above.
 Thus, Git allows you to push to bare repositories, making them very useful as central repositories.

-You can create bare repositories using the --bare option of either the git init or git clone commands.
+You can create bare repositories using the --bare

 NOTE: It is convention to give bare repositories a name ending with .git

-Make a bare clone of myrepo
+Make a bare clone of

 $ cd .. # Get into the parent directory of myrepo $ git clone –bare myrepo myrepo.git Cloning into bare repository ‘myrepo.git’… done.

-You should now have a directory named myrepo.git that is a bare clone of myrepo.
-If you examine the contents of myrepo.git you should see that it is very similar to the contents of the .git folder in myrepo.
+you should see that it is very similar to the contents of the .git

 Now try pushing that change from before to this bare repository:

-1. Get into clonerepo
+- Get into

 $ cd clonerepo